syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/column-rendering.md

 ## Complex data binding

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid component supports complex data binding by using the dot (.) operator in the [column.field](https://ej2.syncfusion.com/angular/documentation/api/grid/column#field).
+The Angular Data Grid component supports complex data binding by using the dot (.) operator in the [column.field](https://ej2.syncfusion.com/angular/documentation/api/grid/column#field).
 This feature is particularly useful when dealing with nested or complex data structures.

 ### Using local data